Movicon Help on Line - Rel. 11.7.1302

-Movicon allows you to use and manage simple textual reports.
-This report function's logic is based on a layout "template" file which the report file structure is defined.
-This layout supports fields with special syntax, with which variables or Data Logger or Historical Log fields are to be viewed and in which format.
-The textual reports can also be of "mixed" type, meaning that they can display values of some variables together with Data Logger or Historical Log field values in the same one report.
+Movicon offers a very userfriendy textual report tool.
+The functional logic of these reports is based on using a layout "template" file to define the report file's structure.
+This layout supports fields with a special syntax which can be used to define which variables, or which Data Logger or Historical Log fields are to be dsplayed and in which format.
+The textual reports can also be defined to display some values of variables and values of Data Logger or Historical Log fields in the same report.
 In addition, there are other special fields for date and time printouts and page number.
 The layout file must be in a format that can be opened in text mode (ie. Rich Text Format or Text).

-Below are listed the commands which have been provided in the Command List's "Report-Recipe" and "Alarm" category for supporting the textual report management:
+Below are listed the commands which have been provided in the Command List's "Report-Recipe" and "Alarm" categories to support the textual report management:

 All these commands are synchronous to the user interface.
 This means that the project's user interface objects cannot be accessed until the command has been completely executed.
 For instance, the "View Textual Report" command requires that you close the application that opened the temporary file before using this command.

-The commands listed above also need you to set parameters, found in the Command List's "Report-Recipe" and "Alarm" category and listed below:
+The commands listed above also need parameters to be set and which can be found in the Command List's "Report-Recipe" and "Alarm" categories.
+These parameters are:

 Textual Report Template File (Layot File)